Here’s why your laptop has two graphics cards:

 Laptops designed to use Intel processors (especially the Core series) will often take advantage of the integrated GPU that works with the processor and motherboard.

-Laptops that use this technology will report the graphics card according to names set by Intel.
+Laptops that use this technology will report the graphics card according to the names set by Intel.

 If you look at your hardware in your Windows settings, you might see something like “Intel® UHD Graphics 630.”